+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 The philosopher’s path in Kyoto – a quiet hike with the opportunity to enjoy.

-The path starts at Ginkaku-ji and runs along a canal in a pleasant environment – surrounded by shrines, temples, small local shops and cherry trees.
+The path starts at Ginkaku-ji and runs along a canal in a pleasant environment – surrounded by shrines, temples, small local shops, and cherry trees.
 Those who visit the trail in April can expect a unique experience when hundreds of cherry trees bloom.

-The walk is 2 kilometers long, takes about 30 minutes to walk and takes you to a beautiful temple called Eikando.
+The walk is 2 kilometers long, takes about 30 minutes to walk, and takes you to a beautiful temple called Eikando.
 Once in Eikando, you will find buses back to central Kyoto for those who feel ready.
 For the rest, there are more temples to visit, as Higashiyama is teeming with shrines and temples.

 fushimi inari torii gates